jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ubu-servr   Ready    control-plane,master   171m   v1.23.0
 ```

 I'm not too concerned about it still saying `v1.23.0` as I believe `kublet` is responsible for reporting this information to the API server and we have not yet upgraded it.
-Let's check the running pods / images:
+Let's check the running pods/images:

 ```shell
 kubectl describe pods -A | grep -i "image:" | uniq
 ```

-We can see that the image tags are using 1.24 and nothing references 1.23.
+We can see that the image tags are using 1.24, and nothing references 1.23.

 ```shell
     Image:         inanimate/echo-server